Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 You can configure a plugin directly from the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page, using the plugin's configuration form.
 The configuration is also available in the general configuration of Linkurious Enterprise.
 See [how to edit the general configuration](https://doc.linkurio.us/admin-manual/latest/configure/).
 The plugins configuration is available under the "plugins" section.

 The section is a JSON object where each property is the configuration for a specific plugin.
-Only two parameters are defined by default:
+The following parameters are defined by default:

+* **disabled**: Optional parameter to disable the plugin (defaults to `false`).
+When set to `true`, the plugin instance is not started.
 * **basePath**: Optional parameter to identify the route of the plugin (defaults to the plugin name)
 * **debugPort**: Optional parameter to identify the debug port of the plugin to connect an external debugger (see [How to debug a plugin](#debugging-a-plugin)).
 It could be expressed as a number (e.g. 9229) or as a string representing the binding address in case of multiple IPs on the server (e.g. x.x.x.x:9229, or 0.0.0.0:9229 to bind on all)